MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 ---

 # How to: Publish and Install an Extension v2.0
-To make your extension available to users, the package must be first published to a specific [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance.
-After the extension has been published, you install it on one or more tenants.
+To make your extension available to tenant users requires three basic tasks: publish the extension package to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance, synchronize the extension with the tenant database, and install the extension on the tenant.

 > [!NOTE]
 >  This article describes how to publish and install the first version of a V2 extension.
-If you want to publish an install newer version of an extension, see  that has not been  you uninstall an extension that includes tables and fields, this impacts the database schema and any data that the tables and fields contain.
+If you want to publish an install newer version of an extension, see [Upgrading Extensions V2](devenv-upgrading-extensions.md).

-## Publish an extension
+## Publish and synchronize an extension
+Publishing an extension to a [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance adds the extension to the app catalog of the server instance, making it available for installation on tenants of the server instance.
+Publishing updates internal tables, compiles the components of the extension behind-the-scenes, and builds the necessary metadata objects that are used at runtime.

+Synchronizing an extension updates the database schema of the tenant database with the database schema that is defined by the extension objects.
+For example, if a table or table extension is included in the extension, then the respective full or companion table is created in the tenant database.

+### To publish and synchronize an extension

 1. Start the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

-2. Use the  [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079) to publish the extension.
+2. To publish the extension, use the [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079).

     The cmdlet takes as parameters the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance that you want to install to and the .app package file that contains the extension.
 The following example publishes the extension **MyExtension** to the **YourDynamicsNAVServer** instance.